Salmon Fishing in Scotland Logo

 why to keep a high rod tip when playing a salmon

 Remember after you’ve hooked a salmon to keep that high rod tip as this acts as a shock absorber against sudden power surges and significantly reduces the salmon’s chances of wrapping the leader or fly line around a sub surface obstacle (via a drowned line).
 Keeping a steady pressure on the fish is important too so as the fish has to expend energy to resist that pressure you’re applying.
-Without this pressure you'll lose unnecessary fishing time so be firm and when the fish starts pulling back simply release your hand from the fly reel and let it take line.
+Without this pressure you'll lose unnecessary fishing time (& possibly the chance of a double!) so be firm and when the fish starts pulling back simply release your hand from the fly reel and let it take line.
 This 'to & fro' period of the fight can last anywhere from 10 minutes to over an hour (with a big fish) so take your time, relax and enjoy the battle.
 When the time comes to land a fish it’s simply a case of sinking your landing net, drawing your fish over the net (in one continuos movement) and then simply lift the net.
 Under no account should it be necessary to chase a fish about the river margins with the landing net.
 Book a professional salmon fishing guide in Scotland and be taught all of these vital salmon fishing skills and give yourself the best chance of a successful outcome to your fishing day.

 Gallery